WWE Raw preview: The brand's Survivor Series go-home show - Pro Wrestling Dot Net

 -The men’s WarGames advantage match

--Gunther vs. TBD (Carmelo Hayes vs. Bronson Reed winner) in a “The Last Time Is Now Tournament” quarterfinal match
+-Gunther vs. Carmelo Hayes in a “The Last Time Is Now Tournament” quarterfinal match

--Solo Sikoa vs. TBD (Penta vs. Finn Balor winner) in a “The Last Time Is Now Tournament” quarterfinal match
+-Solo Sikoa vs. Penta in a “The Last Time Is Now Tournament” quarterfinal match

 Powell’s POV: The winner of the 16-man tournament will face Cena in his final match on the December 13 edition of Saturday Night’s Main Event from Washington, D.C., at Capital One Arena.
-Rusev, Sheamus, Jey Uso, LA Knight, Gunther, and Solo Sikoa won opening round matches.
-The final opening round matches with Carmelo Hayes vs. Bronson Reed, and Penta vs. Finn Balor will be held on Friday’s Smackdown.
+Rusev, Sheamus, Jey Uso, LA Knight, Gunther, Solo Sikoa, Carmelo Hayes, and Penta won opening round matches.
+Sheamus was pulled from the tournament due to a shoulder injury.
+It was announced that general managers Nick Aldis and Adam Pearce will determine the replacement wrestler who will face Knight in a quarterfinal match on the Black Friday edition of Smackdown.

 Be the first to comment